totoroyyb/totoroyyb/README.md

 ## Hi folks! 👋

-My name is Yibo Yan, and I am currently a 4th-year undergrad student at UC Davis.
+My name is Yibo Yan, and I am currently a MSCS student at Yale University.
+Before that, I graduated from UC Davis in Computer Science too.

 ## Repo Stats